pawelqbera/FlashrrApp/README.md

 - FIXED: if you're on the last page of "list" view and switch the view type to "grid" a following error is thrown: Uncaught TypeError: Cannot read property 'className' of undefined
 - bugs fixing
 - card drafts (save unfinished cards and mark them as drafts)
+- presentation view where you can see the list of the cards and preview them at once

 ## Currently working on Flashrr 0.4.0, Vanilla, Spaghetti